 Whether you’re looking to resize your wedding band, wedding ring, diamond ring, or whatever ring it may be, don’t fret.
 Check out our helpful guide that dives into the basics of ring resizing, how to tell if your ring is too small and useful next steps for taking care of a tight engagement ring.

 What Exactly Do I Do If My Ring Is Too Small?

 If you’re sure that your ring is too small (we’ll get into common signs later in this article), then you’re going to need to get your ring resized.

 While that might sound scary, we can assure you, it’s a very common, everyday practice, and there are thousands upon thousands of jewelers who can happily tackle the task for you.

-A quick note—we definitely recommend taking your ring to an expert to be resized.
-While there are other maintenance tasks you can likely take care of on your own when it comes to engagement rings, resizing is another ball game.
+A quick note—we definitely recommend taking your ring to jewelry professionals and/or experts to be resized.
+While there are other maintenance tasks you can likely take care of on your own when it comes to engagement rings, ring sizing and resizing is another ball game.
 Though it’s a common job for jewelers, it’s also a bit of a complicated one that requires training, practice, and experience.

 Let’s Talk Resizing: Facts, Fiction, and Everything in Between

 Resizing, in theory, seems pretty simple, right?
 Just based on its name you can guess what the process means—they’re stretching your ring to ensure the perfect fit.